 Ease of use

 Users have praised OpenPhone for its design and simplicity.
 They feel more organized having their texts, calls, and voicemails in one place.
-Smaller teams find the shared inbox features useful, as they can view the full communication history in a single thread.
+However, while users praise its simple design for basic tasks, this simplicity quickly becomes a limitation, offering little room for custom workflows or complex processes.

-Overall, OpenPhone works well, even for those without technical expertise.
+Overall, OpenPhone works well for individuals or micro-teams without technical expertise.

 Customer support